georgev71/Hello-World/README.md

 # Hello-World
-This repository is was created by George Vasquez for the very first time
+This repository was created by George Vasquez for the very first time on 10/15/2017.